Do some vegans eat honey?

 The bee's honey stomach

 The reasoning behind why some vegans eat honey gets ticklish now.
-A bee has a special stomach which it fills with nectar, adds many special nutrients but doesn't digest it in the way that a cow processes grass to produce milk.
+A bee has a special stomach which it fills with nectar and adds many unique nutrients; but doesn't digest it in the way that a cow processes grass to produce milk.

 The nectar from the flower is then regurgitated into the cells in the combs when the bee gets back to the hive.
 There are no milk glands or ovarian ducts.
 So is honey of animal origin or not?